vigith/containerization/README.md

 ```

 **step 2**
-Create the website-nginx image from ops-nginx
+Create the website-nginx image from ops-nginx, a server with a specific set of
+configs and other packages
 ```
 (ops-nginx)                 -> layer 1 (snapshot)
   \_ nginx website conf     -> layer 2